-Kerry was team captain and starter all four years at Notre Dame Academy.
-She led the team in goal scoring and assists and was awarded MVP, Offensive Player of the Year, 1st Team All-Area, 1st Team All-Conference, and Player of the Year multiple years.
+She was team captain and starter all four years at Notre Dame Academy.
+Geocaris led the team in goal scoring and assists and was awarded MVP, Offensive Player of the Year, 1st Team All-Area, 1st Team All-Conference, and Player of the Year multiple years.
 She played on the ODP State Team, North American Ambassador European Tour team, and for the Universdad de Complutense in Madrid, Spain.

 Kerry is a life and business coach, motivational speaker, TV personality, and the founder of Simply Kerry, LLC, a coaching and consulting company who teaches self-healing, functional elevation, and authentic entrepreneur growth.
 She lives in Green Bay with her husband Brad and two children, Elliot and Teya.

 She is thrilled to be following her dreams 20 years later with the Milwaukee Torrent.